b-m-f/WirtBot/README.md

 ![Small video to demonstrate the Tutorial](media/wirt_tutorial.gif)

 ## Features
-- Find all your devices by their name!
-DNS is included
+- Find all your devices by their name! **DNS** is included
-- Every configuration in the network is kept updated on changes
+- Every configuration in the network is kept **up to date** on changes
-- Export and Import feature to keep track of multiple networks and generate Backups
+- **Export and Import** feature to keep track of multiple networks and generate Backups
-- Absolutely no tracking + everything is uniquely tied to your browser!
+- **Absolutely no tracking** + everything is uniquely tied to your browser!
-- Configuration over code.
+- **Configuration over code**.
 Leverage existing tooling and provide a clean interface for configuring it correctly

 ## Contributing